cox-labs/PluginTutorial/README.md

 3. Open Visual Stuido and create a new project of type `Class Library (.Net Framework)`.
 Rename the default `Class1.cs` to `HeadProcessing.cs` and copy the code from `CloneProcessing.cs` into it.
 You will see lots of errors which we will fix momentarily.
 The errors are due to missing dependencies.
-As you can see from the `using` statements at the top of the file we require the Perseus plugin API.
+You can see from the `using` statements at the top of the file that we require the Perseus plugin API.

-4. Add dependencies: Right-click on your `PluginTutorial` solution and choose `Manage NuGet Packages for Solution...`.
+4. To add the dependencies right-click on your `PluginTutorial` solution and choose `Manage NuGet Packages for Solution...`.
 In the `Browse` tab search for `PerseusApi` and install it for `PluginTutorial`. `PerseusApi` and its dependency `BaseLibS` will now be added to your project.

 5. There are only a few things left to do before we can try our new plugin.
 Correct the namespace to `namespace PluginTutorial` and the class to `class HeadProcessing`.
 Set the `DisplayImage => null` and adjust all other strings in the class.
 Now you can build the solution.
-Navigate to the `/bin/Debug` folder and copy the `PluginTutorial.dll` to the Perseus folder.
-Run perseus, generate some random data and try the plugin. [commit `96ce38c2`]
+Use the Windows File Explorer to navigate to the `PluginTutorial/bin/Debug` folder and copy the `PluginTutorial.dll` to the Perseus folder.
+Start Perseus, generate some random data and try your plugin. [commit `96ce38c2`]

-6. Now we need to implement the functionality we need.
+6. Now we need to implement the actual functionality.
 We can look for inspiration in the [filter random rows](https://github.com/JurgenCox/perseus-plugins/blob/master/PerseusPluginLib/Filter/FilterRandomRows.cs) processing.
 We can see a call to [`PerseusPluginUtils.FilterRows(...)`](https://github.com/JurgenCox/perseus-plugins/blob/master/PerseusPluginLib/Filter/FilterRandomRows.cs#L43) which is turn uses [`mdata.ExtractRows(rows)`](https://github.com/JurgenCox/perseus-plugins/blob/master/PerseusPluginLib/Utils/PerseusPluginUtils.cs#L50).
-We can utilize the same function to implement our plugin! [commit `3e3b020b`]
+We can utilize the same function to implement our plugin!

 	```csharp
 	var numberOfRows = 10;
 	var indices = Enumerable.Range(0, numberOfRows).ToArray();
 	mdata.ExtractRows(indices);
 	```
-	Make sure to build your solution and try out your now functional plugin!
+	Make sure to build your solution and try out your now functional plugin! [commit `3e3b020b`]

 7. As a last step we should add a parameter to let us choose how many rows we would like to keep.
 Again we take inspiration from the same existing filter random rows plugin.
 In its `GetParameters(...)` function it's initializing a [`IntParam`](https://github.com/JurgenCox/perseus-plugins/blob/master/PerseusPluginLib/Filter/FilterRandomRows.cs#L34).
 To obtain its value it is extracting the parameter in the [`ProcessData`](https://github.com/JurgenCox/perseus-plugins/blob/master/PerseusPluginLib/Filter/FilterRandomRows.cs#L39) function.